responsive-sk/hdm-boot/docs/DEPLOYMENT.md

 }
 ```

-This deployment guide provides comprehensive instructions for deploying the MVA Bootstrap Application in various environments with proper security and performance considerations.
+This deployment guide provides comprehensive instructions for deploying the HDM Boot Application in various environments with proper security and performance considerations.